emberjs/rfcs/text/0000-decorators.md

 ### No Decorators

-We could not have official Ember support for any aspects of the legacy programming model.
+We could not have official Ember support for any aspects of the classic programming model.
 This essentially means computed properties, since `@action` and the injection helpers are still needed for the Octane model.
 This would leave many users in limbo, unable to update to native class syntax fully because